BZou-lab/SurvDNN/README.md

 # SurvDNN

-R package for paper: An Interpretable Deep Learning Framework for Biomarker Discovery in Complex Disease Survival Outcomes
+R package for paper: Stable deep survival learning with feature-level inference for biomarker discovery

 ## Installation
 - System requirement: Rtools (Windows); None (MacOS/Linux)
 - In R: ```devtools::install_github("ShiyuWAN3/SurvDNN)" ```
 - For MAC user, if you  can not find *libquadmath.dylib* or similar files, you need to install gcc and gfortran first, and then copy and move the folder ```/usr/local/gfortran/lib``` to ```/usr/local/lib```

-## Check Package Dependancy
+## Check Package Dependency

 Check package dependancy.
 Please use the following code to check whether dependencies are successfully loaded.